KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Flatten Object Hierarchy
    Useful in case of non-decomposable TRS matrix.
 Only skined meshes will stay children of armature.

+Full Collection Hierarchy
+   Export collections as empty, keeping full hierarchy.
+If an object is in multiple collections, it will be exported it only once, in the first collection it is found.

 Data - Mesh
 ^^^^^^^^^^^